akritrime/nasm_learn/README.md

 # Instructions:

     int 0x80/syscall: a program that's not impure and interacts and effects the outside world, does so via syscalls, to kernels.
-Interrupts, though achieve the same purpose, are event notifications to the CPU by a hardware or software.
+Interrupts, though achieve the same purpose, are event notifications to the CPU by a hardware or software. int 80h uses rbx to hold the parameters, syscall uses rdi, rsi, rdx, r10, r8, and r9 (in that order).

 # Important codes: